jabbequbs/mcmapper/README.md

 ### TODO
 * Allow selection of alternate worlds from within the app
 * Allow selection of alternate dimensions from within the app
-  * Render the Nether somehow (probably just a horizontal slice at the lave level)
+  * Render the Nether somehow (probably just a horizontal slice at the lava level)
 * Move GUI rendering into batches
 * Speed up actual rendering process